 Footnotes

-Informed consent statement: Informed written consent was obtained from the patient for publication of this report and any accompanying images.
+Informed consent statement: Informed written consent was obtained from the patients for publication of this report and any accompanying images.

-Conflict-of-interest statement: Dr. Gramaça reports non-financial support from Merck KGaA, Darmstadt,, during the conduct of the study.
+Conflict-of-interest statement: Dr. Gramaça reports non-financial support from Merck KGaA, Darmstadt, during the conduct of the study.

 CARE Checklist (2016) statement: The authors have read the CARE Checklist (2016), and the manuscript was prepared and revised according to the CARE Checklist (2016).